|A collage of images taken by Jane

 Be a part of advocacy efforts to keep NEA funding strong to enable continued funding for the arts across America.

-- Be sure to read the Americans for the Arts statement regarding the proposed elimination of the NEA.
+- Be sure to read the Americans for the Arts statement regarding President Biden's budget proposal for FY 2022 NEA funding.

 - Read the NEA guide, How the United States Funds the Arts available on their website.